deepin-community/rustc/src/tools/cargo/src/doc/src/reference/unstable.md

 `cargo publish` waits between posting a package to the registry and it being available in the local index.

 A timeout of `0` prevents any checks from occurring.
+The current default is `60` seconds.

 It requires the `-Zpublish-timeout` command-line options to be set.